You have Questions and we have all the Answers in the FAQ LINK.

 HOW DO I CHOOSE A LACROSSE CLUB?

-WHY PLAY FOR DUKE'S LACROSSE CLUB OVER OTHER CLUB TEAMS?
+WHY PLAY FOR THE DUKE'S LACROSSE CLUB OVER OTHER CLUB PROGRAMS?

 Duke's Lacrosse Club was started in 1998 and has a Rich HISTORY and TRADITION OF EXCELLENCE Unmatched by any other Club Team in America.
 Duke's players are Unique because they are apart of a Special FAMILY of Players and People that wear their Duke's PRIDE as a Badge of Honor both on and off the Field so that it translates to EXCELLENCE as a PLAYER on the Field and EXCELLENCE as a PERSON in the Classroom and in their School, Church, Community and most especially at Home with Family off the Field.